TypedDevs/bashunit/.github/CONTRIBUTING.md

 ## Specific set up for documentation application

+Our documentation is build with [VitePress](https://vitepress.dev/), for set up a local environment to contribute follow these steps:
 1. You'll need `node`(_we recommend using [nvm](https://github.com/nvm-sh/nvm)_) and `yarn` for set up the environment.
    * Using `nvm` you can execute `nvm use`(reads _.nvmrc_ file) in the project root directory and follow the instructions to use the correct `node` version.
    * To install `yarn` you can use `npm i -g yarn`.